sjdayday/protection-simulation-fit/readme.txt

 Alternatively, you may want to define SCENARIO_ROOT on the startup of fitnesse, e.g., java -DSCENARIO_ROOT=/Users/stevedoubleday/scenario [remaining fitnesse parameters - see below]

 I suggest you start a separate instance of fitnesse for this project.
-A sample fitnesse startup command for this project (change the directories to match your configuration):
+A sample fitnesse startup command for this project (change the directories to match your configuration).
+Note that this command would be issued from the directory where you installed fitnesse, from the simulation-scenario-fit instructions:

 java -DPROTTARGET=/Users/stevedoubleday/git/protection-simulation-fit/target -jar fitnesse.jar -p 8091 -e 0 -d /Users/stevedoubleday/git/protection-simulation-fit/src/test/resources